How to Organize a Notebook for Work The Smart Way

 4. Under “Notes,” create a section called “Next Steps.”
 Use this area to write down the individual tasks, or to-dos you’ll need to take care of, post-meeting.

-Organize a Project Notebook
+Organize a project notebook

 This organization method works well if you are juggling several projects at work, and need a single, convenient location to store your notes.